 As we mentioned above, there are a variety of substances in your home that you may be allergic to.
 Cleaning agents such as bleach and ammonia can cause allergies, as well as natural elements like pollen.

 Some people don’t realize the importance of indoor air quality.
 Most people breathe comfortably indoors with no idea what’s causing them to feel better or worse when they move from room to room in their office or at home.

 But decreasing allergens in your indoor environment can help improve your overall health status dramatically—allergies included.
 If you spend the majority of your time inside, then it makes sense to learn how to clean for optimal indoor health!

-Common indoor sources for allergies are:
+Common indoor allergy sources are: